 In Maths, Statistics is a method of interpreting, analysing and summarising the data.
 Hence, the types of statistics are categorised based on these features: Descriptive and inferential statistics.
-Based on the representation of data such as using pie charts, bar graphs or tables, we analyse and interpret it.
+Based on the representation of data such as using pie charts, bar graphs, or tables, we analyse and interpret it.

-Statistics is the application of Mathematics, which was basically considered as the science of the different types of state.
+Statistics is the application of Mathematics, which was basically considered as the science of the different types of stats.
 For example, the collection and interpretation of data about a nation like its economy and population, military, literacy, etc.

 In terms of mathematical analysis, the statistics include linear algebra, stochastic study, differential equation and measure-theoretic probability theory.